 Silvia Schultermandl is Professor and Chair of American Studies at the University of Münster.
 She is the author of Ambivalent Transnational Belongings in American Literature and the series co-editor of Palgrave Studies in Mediating Kinship, Representation, and Difference.

 Klaus Rieser is Associate Professor of American Studies at the University of Graz.
-His publications have dealt with topics such as masculinities in film, iconic figures, or contact spaces.
-He is co-founder and co-editor of JAAAS – Journal of the Austrian Association for American Studies which has been launched in 2020.
+His publications have dealt with topics such as masculinities in film, iconic figures, and contact spaces.
+He is co-founder and co-editor of JAAAS—Journal of the Austrian Association for American Studies, which launched in 2020.

 "Ethnicity and Kinship in North American and European Literatures is a gem of a book.
 Skilfully weaving together a range of approaches and orientations to kinship, this collection blends theory and emotion with a result that is satisfying to both heart and mind.
 This anthology disrupts static notions of family and kin and puts them back together in dynamic and affective ways.
 This book is essential reading for scholars of literary studies and anthropology but will enrich the scholarship of academics and students in an array of other disciplines."
 May Friedman, Associate Professor, Ryerson University